Nearly all sessions are now listed - find the schedule below!

 All Levels

-Can artificial general intelligence benefit civic dialogue, or will it erode democracy?
-How might dialogue practitioners use AI right now, and in the future?
-This session will explore how emerging artificial intelligence tools might responsibly distill themes from participant input, identify alignment or differences of opinion, support people to consider ideas different than their own, and build - or deteriorate - trust among people.
-In this interactive session, we will imagine together how to make engagement activities more insightful and responsive.
+Can artificial intelligence (AI) enhance civic dialogue, or does it threaten democracy?
+What are the current and future possibilities for dialogue practitioners to use AI to improve dialogue?
+This session will delve into how emerging AI tools might responsibly distill themes from participant input, identify points of alignment or divergence in opinions, encourage individuals to consider perspectives different from their own, and support practitioners to work more efficiently.
+In this interactive session, we will collectively envision how to make our engagement more insightful and meaningful through the integration of AI.

 Duncan Autrey - Founder and Host, Omni-Win Project